ultralytics/yolov5/README.md

   I'd like to invite you to attend the world's first-ever YOLO conference: [#YOLOVISION22](https://ultralytics.com/yolo-vision)!

-  This virtual event takes place on **September 27th, 2022** with talks from the world's leading vision AI experts from Google, SenseTime's MMLabs, Baidu's PaddlePaddle, Meituan's YOLOv6, Weight & Biases, Roboflow, Neural Magic, OctoML and of course Ultralytics YOLOv5 and many others.
+  This virtual event takes place on **September 27th, 2022** with talks from the world's leading vision AI experts from Google, OpenMMLab's MMDetection, Baidu's PaddlePaddle, Meituan's YOLOv6, Weight & Biases, Roboflow, Neural Magic, OctoML and of course Ultralytics YOLOv5 and many others.

   Save your spot at https://ultralytics.com/yolo-vision!